 Diabetic Macular Edema (DME) is the leading cause of blindness in diabetics.
 It is currently estimated that between 1.3 million and 2 million people worldwide have DME, with the prevalence increasing due to the growing diabetic population and life expectancy.
-Chronically elevated blood glucose levels in Type 1 and Type 2 diabetics can lead to inflammation, blood vessel dysfunction and hypoxia, causing upregulation of members of the VEGF family of growth factors, particularly VEGF-A and VEGF-C. Elevated levels of VEGF-A and VEGF-C can lead to fluid accumulation in the macula at the back of the eye and retinal thickening which affects vision.
+Chronically elevated blood glucose levels in Type 1 and Type 2 diabetes can lead to inflammation, blood vessel dysfunction and hypoxia, causing upregulation of members of the VEGF family of growth factors, particularly VEGF-A and VEGF-C. Elevated levels of VEGF-A and VEGF-C can lead to fluid accumulation in the macula at the back of the eye and retinal thickening which affects vision.
 Current treatments for DME include inhibitors of VEGF-A, steroids and laser therapy.

 Despite these treatments, many patients remain refractory and have sub-optimal responses to therapy with persistent fluid and impaired vision.